The HEAD Global Team's Best 12 Days in Rusutsu

 "When making a shooting plan, we take into consideration many things, such as the weather, the purpose of the day, and the movements of the skiers.
 We make plans while checking the weather, such as heading north if the wind is coming from the south, or west if it's coming from the east, and we always keep an eye on weather data to find good snow even in strong winds.
 For this reason, we have a meeting over breakfast at 6am every morning to discuss what we were able to shoot yesterday and what we will do today.
 If the plan doesn't work out, we make changes flexibly on the spot.
 It was also important to have a good understanding of the snow quality, amount of snow, and terrain."

-Rusutsu boasts 37 courses spread across three mountains - West Mt., East Mt. and Mt.
-Isola - with a total ski run of 42km, making it the largest single resort in Japan.
-The vast fields are functionally laid out with hooded lifts and gondolas, allowing for efficient skiing and comfortable transport.
+Rusutsu boasts 37 courses spread across three mountains—West Mt., East Mt., and Mt.
+Isola—with a total skiable distance of 42km, making it the largest single resort in Japan.
+Its vast grounds are functionally laid out with hooded lifts and gondolas, ensuring efficient skiing and comfortable travel.

 How did the crew ski at Rusutsu?